Frechmatz/cl-connect4/README.md

 ## Installation

-Clone the project and add the following systems to your asdf-system path:
+Clone the project and add the following systems to the asdf-system path:

 ```bash
 connect4